emlid/navio2-docs/docs/common/ardupilot/configuring-raspberry-pi.md

 ### Use monitor and keyboard

 Connect HDMI monitor and USB keyboard to your Raspberry, power it up and you will get access to the console, where you can use text editor to modify wpa_supplicant.

+!!! note " "
+	Use the default username `pi` and the default password `raspberry` to get access to your RPi.

 After logging into the system, type:

 ```bash
 sudo nano /boot/wpa_supplicant.conf